thirumurthis/Learnings/ModelContextProtocol-mcp/MCP_sse_blog_notes.md

 Info:
   - With KinD CLI, the kube config file will be updated and placed in default .kube folder.
 This kube config file is reqired by the Kubernetes Java client to connect and manage the resources.
 When running the MCP Server from IDE like IntelliJ Idea set the kube config path in environment variable `KUBECONFIG`.
 Also note, if there are more than one KinD cluster set appropriate context for the server to access.
 Refer the kubernetes documentation for this specific details.
   - In my local machine, the docker daemon is configured in WSL2 with Ubuntu-24.04 distro.
 So the environment configured looks like `KUBECONFIG=\\wsl.localhost\Ubuntu-24.04\home\<user-name>\.kube\config`.
-When runnign the Spring Application class in InteliJ IDE set the environment variables using `Modify Run configuration`.
+When running the Spring Application class in IntelliJ IDE set the environment variables using `Modify Run configuration`.

 <img width="300" height="332" alt="image" src="https://github.com/user-attachments/assets/92c8d463-be72-4759-b3be-6bc7cf71a560" />